dlewis-irse/react-to-rabbit/ProjectTracker.md

 - [ ] Write unit tests for the `testRequest` handler in the backend.
 - [ ] Write unit tests for the RabbitMQ consumer in the worker service.

-## Coding Standards

-- Use Bun.js instead of Node.js for backend execution.
-- Use ES6 import syntax for all resource imports.
-- Follow Test Driven Development (TDD) for all implementations.
-- Write code in a reusable pattern whenever possible.
-- Avoid using classes; prefer functional programming patterns.

-## Testing Standards

-- Use Jest as the testing framework for all unit tests.
-- Prefer dependency injection over mocking for testing components and services.
-- Ensure tests are isolated and do not rely on external systems like RabbitMQ or WebSocket servers unless explicitly required.

-## Current State

-### Backend
-- The WebSocket server is set up and routes requests to appropriate handlers.
-- The `testRequest` handler is implemented and simulates streaming data.
-- The `routeRequest` function passes the `sendChunk` function to handlers, enabling streaming responses.

-### Client
-- The client is set up using Vite and includes a testing interface in `App.jsx`.
-- The `makeBackendRequest` function is implemented and handles streaming data and final responses.
-- The WebSocket client utility is functional and integrated with the backend.

-### Issues Resolved
-- Fixed the issue where `sendChunk` was undefined in the `testRequest` handler.
-- Updated the backend to include `requestId` in responses, ensuring proper client-side handling.
-- Resolved the issue where the client was not receiving the final response from the backend.